 What if the seller was the sole owner?

 If the deceased seller was the sole owner of the home, the estate must be probated unless the owner took financial planning steps to avoid it.
-The court will appoint a personal representative, who will have the authority to sign closing documents and complete the sale on behalf of the estate.
+At that point, the court will appoint a personal representative, who will have the authority to sign closing documents and complete the sale on behalf of the estate.

 Keep in mind that it takes time to get a personal representative appointed.
 In addition, the personal representative must wait 30 days (in Minnesota) before executing documents on behalf of the estate.
-In other words, there is likely to be a delay in the sale.
-In most cases the sale can be successfully completed, but buyers will have to remain patient.
+In most cases the sale can be successfully completed, but buyers should remain patient as the process plays out.

 What if there are heirs with rights to the home?